GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

 cohorts with thousands of similar browsers.
 [Learn more about FLoC](/docs/privacy-sandbox/floc/)._

-**_Last updated 2022/02: FLoC has been superseded by Topics API, links are for historical reference_**
+**_Last updated 2022/02: FLoC has been superseded by the Topics API, links are for historical reference_**

 <table class="width-full">